aws-samples/aws-lex-web-ui/templates/README.md

 directory contains a `Makefile` that can be used to build the artifacts and upload the files to your S3 bucket.
 It uses the [aws cli](https://aws.amazon.com/cli/) to copy the files to S3
-4. Deploy the stack by uing the `master.yml` template.
+4. Deploy the stack by using the `master.yml` or `master-pipeline` templates.
 Change the the `BootstrapBucket` and `BootstrapPrefix` parameters to point to your own bucket and path